HaiDD-dev/Dual-Booting/README.md

-# Guide to Dual Booting Windows and Arch Linux (UEFI)
+# Guide to Dual Booting Windows and Arch Linux (UEFI) with GRUB

-This is a detailed guide based on your requests, supplemented with necessary steps to ensure a stable and complete dual boot system.
+This is a detailed guide based on your requests, modified to use GRUB as the bootloader, and supplemented with necessary steps to ensure a stable and complete dual boot system.

 ---